 Once you’ve established your migration strategy and designed a high-level target data architecture, the next decision is determining which workloads to migrate first.
 Two dominant approaches are:

-The ETL-first, or back-to-front, migration begins by creating a comprehensive Lakehouse Data Model, progressing through the Bronze, Silver, and Gold layers.
+The ETL-first migration begins by creating a comprehensive Lakehouse Data Model, progressing through the Bronze, Silver, and Gold layers.
 This approach involves setting up data governance with Unity Catalog, ingesting data with tools like LakeFlow Connect and applying techniques like change data capture (CDC), and converting legacy ETL workflows and stored procedures into Databricks ETL.
 After rigorous testing, BI reports are repointed, and the AI/ML ecosystem is built on the Databricks Platform.

 This strategy mirrors the natural flow of data—producing and onboarding data, then transforming it to meet use case requirements.
 It allows for a phased rollout of reliable pipelines and optimized Bronze and Silver layers, minimizing inconsistencies and improving the quality of data for BI.
 This is particularly useful for designing new Lakehouse data models from scratch, implementing Data Mesh, or redesigning data domains.